haizznaam/FaceRecognition-Classic-Approach-with-PCA/README.md

+# Face Recognition Based Principal Component Analysis

-# Face Recognition in the Real World
+## Face Recognition in the Real World

 Facial recognition is a method of identifying or verifying an individual's identity using their face.
 Facial recognition systems can be applied in various scenarios such as photos, videos, or real-time surveillance.